 I don’t know about you, but when we hit our 40s, all of a sudden it’s like our hair wouldn’t grow longer than 10 inches.
 Are we doomed to spend the rest of our lives with shoulder-length locks?
 Not necessarily!
-Read on for tips on how you can support healthier hair growth.
+Read on for tips on how you can support healthier, stronger hair.

 Many women who search for answers about how to grow back their healthy hair hear about a common misconception dubbed “terminal length.”
 This is the misbelief that our hair can only ever grow out to a certain length, but this has less to do with genetics and more to do with how we care for our hair.